 - Mix the chickpea flour, yogurt and water in a glass container and allow to ferment for 8-12 hours.

-- Mix in the baking soda and oil.
+- When ready to make the dhokla, mix in the baking soda and oil.

-- Pour the batter into a 6″ pan and steam for 10-15 min (until a knife comes out clean).
-See below for an easy homemade steamer.
+- Pour the batter into a 6″ cake pan, cover and steam for 10-15 min (until a knife comes out clean).
+See section above for an easy homemade steamer.

-- Heat the oil and fry the spices and coconut until they smell fragrant and are just starting to brown.
+- Heat the oil and fry the spices and coconut until they are fragrant and just starting to brown.

 - Pour the toasted spices over the freshly steamed dhokla.
 Top with cilantro and serve warm.